 Here is a top 13 list of Civil rights in India that we think is the Right of Indian citizen and citizen of India should know:

 1. Right to Life:

 One of the civil rights in India is-Man must live before he can do anything.
-The state has to make provisions for well-being and safety of its citizens.
+The state has to make provisions for the well-being and safety of its citizens.
 The right also implies to the right to self-defense and prevention of suicide.

 2. Right to Family Life:

-Right to family life is of great significance for the continuation of human race.
+Right to family life is of great significance for the continuation of the human race.
 One can marry the person of his/her choice and produce children.

 3. Right to Education: